guydav/prompting-methods-task-representations/README.md

 # Do different prompting methods yield a common task representation in language models?

-Code and some of the data for our paper "Do different prompting methods yield a common task representation in language models?": https://arxiv.org/abs/2505.12075
+Code and some of the data for our paper ["Do different prompting methods yield a common task representation in language models?"](https://arxiv.org/abs/2505.12075) by Guy Davidson, Todd M. Gureckis, Brenden M. Lake, and Adina Williams.

 ## Table of Contents
 1. [Setup](#setup)